Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Alexandre's older son Emmanuel Le Borgne de Bélisle, born in c1676 at Port-Royal, married Cécile, a daughter of Pierre Thibodeau, at Port-Royal in c1698; they had only one child, a daughter, Marie, who married Jean Bertrand of Plaisance, Newfoundland.

 Younger son Alexandre, fils, married Anastasie, a daughter of Jean-Vincent d'Abbadie de Saint-Castin, the famous capitaine de sauvages, and an Abenaki woman named Mathilde, at Pentagouët, Maine, in December 1707, during Queen Anne's War.
-Alexandre, fils and Anastasie had seven children, only one of them a son, also named Alexandre, born in 1708.
-Their daughters married into the Rondeau, Dupont Duvivier, and Robichaud families.
-Alexandre III married Marie, daughter of Jean LeBlanc and Jeanne Bourgeois of Grand-Pre, at Grand-Pré in January 1731.
+Alexandre, fils and Anastasie had eight children, including two sons: Alexandre III, born in c1708; and Jacques in c1710.
+Alexandre, fils and Anastasie's daughters married into the Rondeau, Dupont Duvivier, and Robichaud families.
+Alexandre III married Marie, daughter of Jean LeBlanc and Jeanne Bourgeois of Minas, at Grand-Pré in January 1731.
 They must have been cousins because the Church had to grant them a dispensation to marry.
-Alexandre III died in August 1744, when he was only 36, but not before giving Marie at least five sons: Alexandre IV, born in c1736, Anselme (probably named after his paternal great-uncle, Bernard-Anselme d'Abbadie de Saint-Castin, also a famous "captain of Indians") in c1738, Jean-Pierre, called Pierre, in c1740, Joseph-Marie in c1742; and Mathurin in 1744.
+Alexandre III died in August 1744, when he was only 36, but not before giving Marie at least five sons: Alexandre IV, born in c1736; Anselme (probably named after his paternal great-uncle, Bernard-Anselme d'Abbadie de Saint-Castin, also a famous "captain of Indians") in c1738; Jean-Pierre, called Pierre, in c1740; Joseph-Marie in c1742; and Mathurin in 1744.
 Jacques married Marie-Anne Maurice probably at Annapolis Royal in c1730.
 Marie-Anne gave him a son, Jacques, born in c1731, who married Cécile, daughter of Claude Doucet and Marie Comeau, at Annapolis Royal in January 1752.

 LE GRAND DÉRANGEMENT